 Gearing

-Gears are easier on mountain bikes because mountain bikers often face steep climbs, and they have to ride in the saddle to keep traction.
+Gears are easier on mountain bikes because mountain bikers often face steep climbs.
+They often need to ride in the saddle so they need easier gears.

 Brakes